Pick the one you want most

 Breathing Control Systems

 Genome-wide association studies have identified genetic variations that influence the control of breathing during sleep in the brain.
-For example, the GPR83 gene, expressed in many brain locations that control breathing, facilitates the body's accommodation of changes to CO2 and O2 levels.
+For example, the G- protein receptor gene, GPR83, expressed in many brain locations that control breathing, facilitates the body's accommodation of changes to CO2 and O2 levels.
+This gene is critical for maintaining appropriate oxygen level during sleep, and variations in its function can lead to dangerous drops in oxygen level that characterize severe sleep apnea.

 Weight and Metabolism Genes